confluence/tonguefish/README.md

 ## Basic feed configuration

 Feeds are listed in a TOML AoT (array of tables).
 Each table in the array must at minimum contain a URL.
 A feed can also have exactly one category.
+Please refer to the [TOML documentation](https://toml.io/en/latest) for an overview of the TOML syntax.

 ```toml
 [[feeds]]